Toei Kyoto Studio Park 東映太秦映画村

 Liven things up at a fun movie theme park

-Toei Kyoto Studio Park is a movie theme park within Toei's Kyoto Studios, which produces a vast number of Japanese movies and television programs.
+Toei Kyoto Studio Park is a movie theme park and studio operated by the Toei Company, a producer of Japanese movies and television programs.

-Those familiar with Edo period culture will recognize the replica of Edo's Nihonbashi Bridge here, as well as the former Yoshiwara red light district.
-Walking through these traditional sets familiar from countless films and TV period dramas is an absorbing visit to the past.
+Those familiar with Edo-period culture will recognize the replica of Edo's Nihonbashi Bridge here, as well as the former Yoshiwara red light district.
+Walking through these traditional sets familiar with fans of Japanese films and TV period dramas is an absorbing visit to the past.

 Most of Japan's period films and action hero televison programs are shot here

 The Uzumasu neighborhood surrounding the park has many villas that belonged to film stars of Japan's Golden Age